Charitable Trust Grants

 - Special reading materials for those with sight loss

-- May not interfere or supplant available public benefits.
+- May not interfere with or supplant available public benefits

-- Is payable directly to a vendor in check.
+- All distributions are payable directly to a vendor

-- Proof of ownership if request is for vehicle or home improvement.
+- Proof of ownership (if the request is for a vehicle or home improvement)

-Note: Applicants with limited income/assets are given priority consideration.
+*Applicants with limited income/assets are given priority for grants.